 Bauman Lyons were appointed to deliver a mix of homes for Leeds-based developer CITU at their Little Kelham site in Sheffield.

-The project – focussed on super-low-energy airtight design, BIM-enabled technology and maximising benefits of offsite manufacture – was a vehicle for further exploring new methods of delivery and elimination of waste from design and construction processes.
+The project – focused on super-low-energy airtight design, BIM-enabled technology and maximising benefits of offsite manufacture – was a vehicle for further exploring new methods of delivery and elimination of waste from design and construction processes.

 - The client and design team were aligned with the supply chain for increased early collaboration, reducing inefficiencies and double-handling in each subsequent work stage.